byteface/domonic/README.md

 domonic.parseString('<somehtml...')
 ```

-For a quick parse try the window module...
+To quickly parse a webapge try the window module...

 ```bash
 from domonic.window import window